 20 words and phrases that may confuse people who did not grow up in the UK

-We can almost guarantee that when you come to London for your immersive English course, you will hear some words and phrases that, even if you are proficient, you won’t understand.
-The British often take common words which put together in a phrase in a different context take on a new meaning.
-Here are 20 of the most typical British slang words and phrases.
+The British enjoy using slang and wordplay so even as a fluent English speaker it is normal to expect to hear some words and phrases that you won’t understand.
+Many common words put together in a phrase in a different context can take on a new meaning.
+Here are 20 British slang words and phrases.

 1. Take the biscuit